2023 Pakhtakor Tashkent FK season: Season events

 On 4 July, Pakhtakor Tashkent announced the year-long loan signing of Khojimat Erkinov from Torpedo Moscow.

 On 7 July, Pakhtakor Tashkent announced that Otabek Boymurodov had extended his contract with the club until the end of 2025.

-On 14 July, Pakhtakor Tashkent announced the signning of free-agent Michał Kucharczyk to an 18-month long contract.
+On 14 July, Pakhtakor Tashkent announced the signing of free-agent Michał Kucharczyk to an 18-month long contract.

 On 21 July, Pakhtakor Tashkent announced the signing of Kai Merk from Union Titus Pétange.

 On 28 July, Pakhtakor Tashkent announced the signings of Matthew Steenvoorden and Pavel Pavlyuchenko.

 On 4 August, Abbosbek Fayzullaev left the club to join CSKA Moscow.